Pancreatic Cancer Blood Tests

 • Complete blood count (CBC): The levels of white blood cells, red blood cells, and platelets are tested during and after treatment to monitor how well the bone marrow and other organs are functioning.

-• Chemistry panel (metabolic profile): certain chemicals are measured within the blood to monitor the function of the pancreas and relevant organs.
+• Chemistry panel (metabolic profile): Certain chemicals are measured within the blood to monitor the function of the pancreas and relevant organs.
 High levels of chemicals such as bilirubin or amylase can reveal problems such as:

 • Blockage in bile duct or pancreatic duct